alexaspinalldev/Message-board/README.md

 ## Testing

-Below is evidence of the external testing that was completed in the allotted time frame.
+Below is evidence of the external testing that we were able to complete in the allotted time frame, but it is missing external testing for Python, HTML, and accessibility.
 The developer team also each manually tested the site.

 ### Lighthouse